MIPS/gcc/gcc/jit/docs/intro/tutorial03.rst

 .. note::

-   A particularly clever implementation would have *identical* code shared by the interpreter and the compiler.
+   A particularly clever implementation would have an *identical* ``switch`` statement shared by the interpreter and the compiler, with some preprocessor "magic".
 We're not doing that here, for the sake of simplicity.

 When I first implemented this compiler, I accidentally missed an edit when copying and pasting the ``Y_EQUALS_POP`` macro, so that popping the